renatoosaka/bain_challenge/README.md

 - Calculating Distance:

-  The application calculates the as the crow flies distance using the Haversine formula.
+  The application calculates the distance using the Haversine formula.
 This formula determines the shortest distance between two points on a sphere, measured along the surface of the sphere.
 For more information, you can refer to the [Wikipedia article on the Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).
 Credit for Harversine formula implementation on JavaScript [medium article](https://henry-rossiter.medium.com/calculating-distance-between-geographic-coordinates-with-javascript-5f3097b61898).

 - History: